Red Herring Prospectus Meaning (RHP)

 - management personnel of the company

 - majority shareholders (holding 10% or more of the shares)

 - unresolved litigations of the company

 - risk factors

 - and other appropriate information about the company, which helps investors make informed decisions.

 - If investors notice any divergence, they can report the same to the SEC.

 Other Important Points about RHP

 - Red Herring prospectus (or RHP) is an initial prospectus filed by the company with the Securities and Exchange Commission (SEC).
-It is considered to be the first step to raising capital via Initial Public Offering (IPO).
+It is considered the first step to raising capital via Initial Public Offering (IPO).

 - Though it does not disclose the details of price, the number of shares being offered, the coupon of the issue, or the size, it has the details regarding the company’s operation and financial position and standing.

-- A red herring prospectus after being authorized by the SEC tends to become the company’s final prospectus.
-It can be utilized to seek investments and hence carries the same liability as that of a normal prospectus.
+- After being authorized by the SEC, a red herring prospectus tends to become the company’s final prospectus.
+It can be utilized to seek investments and hence carries the same liability as a normal prospectus.

 - Dissimilarities between the red herring prospectus and the prospectus shall be called for attention in the prospectus.

-- As mentioned above, it does not contain the quantum and price of securities being offered by the company.
+- As mentioned above, it does not contain the quantum and price of securities offered by the company.

-- The public offering of shares can be completed only after the Final prospectus would be prepared and distributed, which shall contain the price and the number of shares issued.
+- The public offering of shares can be completed only after the Final prospectus is prepared and distributed, containing the price and the number of shares issued.

 In short, in the Red Herring prospectus, the company only mentions the total sum it plans to raise from the market, leaving out details such as the price at which the shares will be issued, or the number of shares the company proposes to issue to the public.